AshwinAgrawal16/BiodiversitydatacleaningGSoC17/README.md

 # BiodiversitydatacleaningGSoC17
 GSoC 2017 -Biodiversitydatacleaning

-Currently there are three tasks in the package:-
+Currently there are four parts in the package:-

 # 1) DwC Summary Table:-